balasubramanianvusa22/portfolio/README.md

 ## Introduction

-I'm Balasubramanian Viswanathan, a passionate and results-driven Data Engineer with over 4 years of hands-on experience in AWS and Azure Cloud Data Engineering Tech Stack.
-I specialize in designing and deploying robust ETL processes and scalable data pipelines.
+I'm Balasubramanian Viswanathan, an experienced results-driven Data Engineer with over 4 years of expertise in ETL, Data Warehousing, Database Management, and Business Intelligence solutions, specializing in  AWS and Azure Cloud Data Engineering Tech Stack.
+I have a proven ability in proactive incident resolution, in reducing costs and improving efficiency, scalability, and performance.
+I am currently seeking an opportunity to leverage my skills in building robust data solutions and fostering strong relationships.

 ## Expertise

 - **Data Engineering**: Proven experience in developing, testing, and deploying data pipelines and ETL processes using Spark, SQL, Python, and various data engineering tools and frameworks.
-- **Cloud Platforms**: Skilled in designing and building data lakehouse architectures and solutions on AWS, and Azure.
+- **Cloud Platforms**: Skilled in developing data lakehouse, data mart, and data warehousing solutions on AWS, and Azure.
 - **Web Data Extraction**: Proficient in extracting, transforming, and loading web data from sources like Google Analytics, Google Ads, and Facebook Ads using APIs, web scraping, and other methods.
 - **Optimization & Monitoring**: Adept at optimizing and monitoring the performance, reliability, and quality of data lakehouse architecture and solutions.